department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/dental-care/dental-insurance.md

 Enrollment is voluntary.
 And if you already qualify for Veterans Health Administration (VHA) outpatient dental services and treatment, enrolling in VA dental insurance won’t affect those services.

-## How do I enroll in VA dental insurance?
+## How do I sign up for VA dental insurance?

 You can read the details of the Delta Dental and MetLife VADIP plans below.
 Then choose the plan that’s right for you.